 TravelPass is Verizon’s international allowance of talk, text, and data.
 It can be used in more than 185 countries, but it will cost a daily rate.
 TravelPass is $5 per day for Mexico and Canada (waived for Verizon’s unlimited plans) and $10 per day for other eligible countries (Above Unlimited includes five TravelPass days each month).

 The Bottom Line

-Verizon remains the best of the best when it comes to blazing fast 4G speeds and nationwide coverage.
-You will have to pay a bit more, but you’ll get a reliability that’s unmatched in the industry.
+Verizon remains the best cell phone service for blazing-fast 4G speeds and nationwide coverage.
+You will have to pay a bit more and it doesn’t come with many entertainment add-ons, but you’ll get a reliability that’s unmatched in the industry.